kubernetes-sigs/cluster-api/docs/proposals/20200506-conditions.md

   - Mitigation: Ensure all the implementations comply with the defined set of constraints/design principles.

-- Risk: Having a consistent polarity ensures a simple and clear contract with the consumers, and it allows processing conditions in a simple and consistent way without being forced to implements specific logic for each condition type.
-However, we are aware about the fact that enforcing of consistent polarity (truthy) combined with the usage of recommended suffix for condition types can lead to verbal contortions to express conditions, especially in case of conditions designed to signal problems or in case of conditions that might exists or not.
+- Risk: Having a consistent polarity ensures a simple and clear contract with the consumers, and it allows processing conditions in a simple and consistent way without being forced to implement specific logic for each condition type.
+However, we are aware about the fact that enforcing of consistent polarity (truthy) combined with the usage of recommended suffix for condition types can lead to verbal contortions to express conditions, especially in case of conditions designed to signal problems or in case of conditions that might exist or not.
   - Mitigation: We are relaxing the rule about recommended suffix and allowing usage of custom suffix.
   - Mitigation: We are recommending the condition adhere to the design principle to express the operational state of the component, and this should help in avoiding conditions name to surface internal implementation details.